richien/casting-agency/backend/docs/APIDOCS.md

     }
   ],
   "success": true,
-  "total_actors": 1
+  "total-actors": 1
 }
 ```

 - Response Codes
   - success: 200
   - error: 404
-- If there are no actors in the database for the given movie ID, a `404` error response will be returned.
+- If there is no movie in the database with the given movie ID, a `404` error response will be returned.
 Checkout the section on [error handling](#error-handling) above for the structure of the error response.